Frequently asked questions

 Can you sharpen Japanese knives?

-Yes, I sharpen both Western and Japanese knives.
+Yes, I sharpen both Western and Japanese knives including single bevels and custom angles.

 Can you sharpen serrated knives?

-Typically, yes!
-I can sharpen bread knives and knives with concave serrations.
+Typically, yes.
+I can sharpen bread knives and knives with large-ish serrations.

 The serrations I can’t tackle are: